fbpx

 Painting of Bangkok on the Chao Praya River – photo by Carol Kent / Watercolor by Waterlogue

 108′ DOLCE VITA – Numarine motor yacht is modern comfort at sea.
 She sleeps 8 guests in 4 ensuite cabins.
 Between DOLCE VITA’s brilliant features and Captain Danilo’s great personality, one week on this cutting-edge boat is hardly enough!
-We sailed out of Phuket Marina and headed to the popular Krabi where both weather and water temperature were warm.
+We sailed out of Phuket Marina and headed to the popular Krabi, where both the weather and the water temperature were warm.
 READ MY BLOGChartering in Thailand Onboard DOLCE VITA

 101′ BLOSSON, built by Asondoa, has 4 contemporary en suite cabins for a maximum of 9 guests.
 Her five crew includes a masseuse, a Thai Chef, and Ing (Chief Stewardess), a hospitality graduate of the University of Chiang Mai.